 Canadians and Americans love the Tamarindo and Playas del Coco area.
 We actually wrote a post comparing Tamarindo and Playas del Coco in case you’re trying to decide.

-You can have a great time on either coast of Costa Rica but here are some reasons why you should visit one over the other.
+You can have a great time on either side of Costa Rica but here are some reasons why you should visit one over the other.

-One of the main reasons why you should visit the Pacific coast of Costa Rica versus the Caribbean can be summed up in two words: more choices.
+Two of the main reasons why you should visit the Pacific side of Costa Rica over the Caribbean are that there are more choices and a closer proximity to the international airport and attractions.

 There are more beach towns, more hotels, more activities, more national parks, more snorkeling spots and more surfing spots on the Pacific than the Caribbean.
 This is just because the Pacific is more developed and bigger.
 You can spend two whole weeks in Guanacaste and do/see something different every single day.

 Another reason is close proximity to the airport.
 The closest beach town to Liberia International Airport is only 25 minutes away!
-Additionally, Guanacaste rains much less.
-Lastly, it has more resorts if you’re looking for that option.
+Additionally, Guanacaste has more sunny days.
+Lastly, it has more resorts.

-Reasons to visit the Caribbean coast of Costa Rica
+Reasons to visit the Caribbean Side of Costa Rica

-There are a plethora of reasons to visit the Caribbean coast of Costa Rica.
+There are a plethora of reasons to visit the Caribbean side of Costa Rica.
+First and foremost, you will experience a unique side of Costa Rican culture as it has heavy Caribbean influence.

-First, the wildlife is incredible.
-You can’t find anywhere else in Costa Rica that has so much flora and fauna in such a small radius!
-If you want to see sloths, monkeys, turtles, snakes, macaws and toucans, you can tick all of those off your list in the Caribbean and in just one national park!
+Furthermore, the wildlife is incredible.
+And in such a small radius too.
+If you want to see sloths, monkeys, turtles, snakes, frogs, macaws and toucans, you can tick all of those off your list in just one national park on the Caribbean side (Tortuguero).

 Another reason is the natural charm.
 You can experience a Costa Rica only found in that corner of the country!
 The beach and jungle landscapes and scenery are absolutely breathtaking and it’s green all year long, unlike the North Pacific.

 It’s also not as hot as the Pacific.
 Since the climate is different and can be cloudy most of the time, it’s hot but a very comfortable hot whereas the Pacific can get unbearably hot.
-But the trade off is that it is very humid.
+But the trade off is that it is very humid all year long on the Caribbean coast and may rain any time of the year.

 And another reason is the food.
 Caribbean Costa Rican food is so delicious and I have never been able to find a better rice and beans than at our favorite restaurant, Soda Lidias in Puerto Viejo.